Park City candidates will face off in primary

 This brings the total number of candidates to six for city council and four for the mayor’s post.
 Due to the number of candidates, a primary runoff election will be held Tuesday, Sept.
 15.

 On Tuesday, R. Dan Portwood, filed to run against incumbent Mayor Dana Williams and two previous challengers, former Park City Mayor Brad Olch and local business woman Diania Turner.
 The two highest vote getters in the September primary will face off on Election Day, Nov.
 3.

 The newest candidates in the city council race are Cindy Matsumoto, Martin D. Fox, Mark Blue and Jack Martin Thomas.
-Thomas was nominated by petition because he was out of town when the filing window closed.
+Thomas was nominated by petition because he was out of town during the filing window.